Package Leaflet: Information for the Patient

 Inform your doctor immediately if, after treatment with Truxima, you or your child experience any symptoms of infection, such as:

-You may be more susceptible to infections after treatment with Truxima.
+You may be more prone to infections after treatment with Truxima.

-Usually, these are colds, but there have been reported cases of pneumonia, urinary tract infections, or severe viral infections.
-All of these are included below as “Other side effects”.
+These are usually colds, but cases of pneumonia, urinary tract infections, or severe viral infections have been reported.
+All of these are included below as "Other Adverse Effects".

-If you are being treated for rheumatoid arthritis, granulomatosis with polyangiitis, microscopic polyangiitis, or pemphigus vulgaris, your doctor should have given you a patient alert card, where you will also find this information.
-It is essential to carry this card and show it to your partner or caregiver.
+If you are being treated for rheumatoid arthritis, granulomatosis with polyangiitis, microscopic polyangiitis, or pemphigus vulgaris, your doctor should have given you a patient alert card, which also contains this information.
+It is essential that you carry this card and show it to your partner or caregiver.

 Skin Reactions